 Ohio does not use a particular formula for calculating spousal support.
 Instead, the courts review 14 factors when determining whether or not spousal support will be awarded and if so, how much.

 - Length of the marriage

 - Income of both parties

 - Physical and mental conditions of both parties

 - If one parent will be a custodial parent of a minor child

 - Standard of living during the marriage

 - Education of both parties

-If you and your spouse are in the process of separating and you need spousal support, retaining a skilled Butler County, OH divorce lawyer can help you get the support you need.
+If you and your spouse are in the process of separating and you need spousal support, retaining a skilled Butler County divorce lawyer can help you get the support you need.